written by Racheal Cook MBA

-We all got sick the same two weeks that I really needed to promote March The CEO Retreat.
+We all got sick the same two weeks that I really needed to promote the March CEO Retreat.
 If I hadn’t already had a plan and worked ahead of the plan, the promotion would have fallen apart because I was focused on taking care of my sick family.

 My team had everything that they needed from me to run the promotion.
-We were working far enough ahead of the plan that me having to take off most of February was no big deal.
+We were working far enough ahead of the plan that having to take off most of February was no big deal.
 It made no impact in the revenue that we brought into my business.